 There are three things to ask lawyers who you are interviewing:

 - When was your last jury trial?: If your lawyer hasn’t tried a case to a jury in the past three years, that’s a red flag.
 You do not want a lawyer who is afraid to go to trial—those lawyers are more willing to settle cases for less than full value, which is not the memory that your loved one deserves.
-This gives you an idea of some of our results at trial.
+This information gives you an idea of some of our results at trial.

 - Are you involved in any associations?: Your lawyer should be a member of organizations that provide continuing legal education (CLE).
 Your attorney should receive publications and should have recently attended some types of nursing home or medical malpractice seminar.